 Ngāti Tamatera; Ngāti Maru; Ngāti Kiriwera

-I am a Registered Nurse with over 35 years’ experience in the health sector working in child health, public health, Māori health and nursing leadership roles.
-I have worked previously for the Waikato, Auckland and Counties-Manukau DHB’s implementing a range or change management, quality improvement, nursing and workforce development programmes.
+I am a Registered Nurse with over 35 years of experience in the health sector working in child health, public health, Māori health and nursing leadership roles.
+I have worked previously for the Waikato, Auckland and Counties-Manukau DHB’s implementing a range of change management, quality improvement, nursing and workforce development programmes.